 The Pimlico Processing Toolkit is a toolkit for building pipelines of tasks for processing large datasets (corpora).
 It is especially focussed on processing linguistic corpora and provides wrappers around many existing, widely used NLP (Natural Language Processing) tools.

-It makes it easy to write large, potentially complex pipelines with the following key goals:
+It makes it easy to write large, potentially complex pipelines with the key goals of making is easy to:

-- to provide clear documentation of what has been done;
+- provide clear documentation of what has been done;

 The toolkit takes care of managing data between the steps of a pipeline and checking that everything’s executed in the right order.